jsdoc2md/gulp-jsdoc-to-markdown/README.md

 #gulp-jsdoc-to-markdown
 Plugin for [jsdoc-to-markdown](https://github.com/75lb/jsdoc-to-markdown).
 Works in both buffer and streaming modes.

+##Warning
+Due to streaming nature of gulp conflicting with the way jsdoc renders `@module` tags (where file name and structure is significant), use of this plugin with input containing multiple @modules can cause explosions.
+Investigating a solution.
+If you're documenting multiple modules, use a gulp task like [this one](https://github.com/75lb/jsdoc-to-markdown#as-a-gulp-task).

 ##Example `gulpfile.js`
 One markdown file out per source file in:
 ```js